Review - 'Vera Wong's Unsolicited Advice for Murderers' by Jesse Q. Sutanto

 Then again, maybe the reason why her investigation is going so well is because no one expects a tea expert to also be an expert at solving murder mysteries.

 The mystery here was undoubtedly a fun one.
 But the real question is, how did I feel about Vera?
-And the verdict's still out on that.
+Well, the verdict's still out on that.

 And when we get to the big reveal, it's very satisfying.
 The simplicity makes everything easy to understand and hence the eureka moment feels like it has a bigger impact.
 So kudos to Jesse Q. Sutanto for doing such a good job on that, which can often be the most challenging component in a book of this genre.